SiaAf/KLM/README.md

 <br>

 <h3>Api controllers</h3>
-The application has 2 controllers for getting airports and fares. and the end points are:<br>
+The application has 2 controllers for getting airports and fares.The end points are:<br>
 - /airports/params (GET) with 4 none required parameters naming size,page,lang,term returns AirportDto<br>
 - /fares/{OrigCode}/{desCode} (GET) for getting fares returns FareDto<br>

 <h3>Services</h3>
-The application consists of 5 different services to handle what is needed for back front end.
+The application consists of 5 different services to handle what is needed for front end.
 - Airport Service: this service gets the httpResponse from the HttpService and ultimately makes the airportDto for front end.<br>
 - Fare Service: creates fare and fareDto for the front end<br>
 - Http Service: gets data from the server<br>